 The following are the most commonly requested exam accommodations:

-- Extended Time: Extended time on tests is requested when a student may need time above and beyond what is typically allowed to complete an exam.
+- Extended Time: Extended time on exams and quizzes is requested when a student may need time above and beyond what is typically allowed to complete an exam.
 This accommodation request will be followed by either a 1.5x or 2.0x meaning either time and a half or double time for the exam.
-Only on very rare instances will an accommodation request for more than double time.
-While a student with an accommodation of extended time on test may not need the full amount requested each time (because it is impossible to predict the format and nature of every exam) the allotted time should always be made available to the student who has officially requested such through a Student Accommodation Letter.
+While a student with an accommodation of extended time on exams may not need the full amount requested each time (because it is impossible to predict the format and nature of every exam) the allotted time should always be made available to the student who has officially requested such through a Student Accommodation Letter.

 - Reduced Distraction Environment: Many times, students may need a reduced distraction environment for testing.
 This may be due to any number or reasons including difficulties with external distractions, because the student may need to "sub-vocalize" (speak the test questions and/or their answers out-loud) in order for them to fully comprehend the information or if a student needs a computer to type responses.
 A distraction reduced environment does not necessitate the student's testing in a private room, nor does it mean that an environment is completely distraction-free.
 It is important to discuss with the student early on regarding what specific needs they have concerning a reduced distraction environment so that you can be better able to accommodate them.